opentensor/developer-docs/docs/subnet-pages/index.md

 # Subnet Pages

-This page presents key information for each subnet.
+This section presents key information for each subnet.
 Click on a subnet card to go to its details page.

 <Cards>
     <CardSmall
-    title='Root Subnet'
+    title='Subnet 0'
-    link=''
+    link='/subnet-pages/subnet-0'
-    body='' />
+    body='root subnet' />
 </Cards>

 <Cards>